cgnicky/hotel-cancellations-lstm/README.md

 80% mean directional accuracy is reasonably good, but can an LSTM (long-short term memory network) do better?

+## LSTM (Long-Short Term Memory Network)

 LSTMs are sequential neural networks that assume dependence between the observations in a particular series.
 As such, they have increasingly come to be used for time series forecasting purposes.
+The Jupyter notebooks with full code, plots, and results can be found [here](https://github.com/MGCodesandStats/hotel-cancellations-lstm).

 In the last example, the cancellation data was already sorted into weekly values by pandas.
 Now, an LSTM will be used in place of ARIMA to predict cancellations for the test set, and ultimately see if an improvement in mean directional accuracy can be obtained.